tabularTextDatastore

 Example: " \b\t"

-Data Types: char
+Data Types: char | string

 Multiple delimiter handling, specified as either

-, then datastore
+true, then datastore treats

 consecutive delimiters as a single delimiter.
 Repeated delimiters